maciej-izak-tests/sdk-lite/README.md

 repeat the process for every platform you want to use the "RTC SDK" with.

-Once you have configured the "Library path" (so the IDE can find RTC SDK files), open the "SDKPackages_Lite" Project Group, containing these 2 runtime and 2 design-time packages:
+Once you have configured the "Library path" (so the IDE can find RTC SDK files), open the "SDKPackages_Lite" Project Group, containing 1 runtime and 1 design-time package:

   rtcSDK.dpk       -> The main runtime Package, contains all Client and Server components. rtcSDKD.dpk      -> The main design-time Package, registers all Client and Server components.